Expert medical and surgical care in Thailand

 • Deep vein thrombosis or pulmonary embolism (prevented with anticoagulation and early mobilisation)

-• Dislocation of the prosthetic hip (rare, under 2% with modern approaches)
+• Dislocation of the prosthetic hip (rare, reduced by modern approaches)3

 • Leg-length discrepancy (usually minor, addressed with intraoperative measurement)